Clear2Connect Coalition Bylaws

 Special meetings of members may be called by the Coalition or by the Steering Committee as needed.
 In between meetings, Coalition members will be informed of the Coalition’s activities via e-mail messages.

-At any Coalition meeting where members are asked to vote, a quorum shall consist of a majority of the members present and or participating in the meetings, and the affirmative vote of a majority of a quorum shall decide the issue under consideration.
+At any Coalition meeting where members are asked to vote, a quorum shall consist of a majority of the present and participating members, and the affirmative vote of a majority of a quorum shall decide the issue under consideration.

 Section 4.
 Electronic Written Ballot Voting